stimm4711/GloomhavenCampaignTracker/README.md

 It is important to me to keep the app free of spoilers.
 And I don't want to spoil anything for myself.
 So the locked content of the game will be added as I'm playing through the campaign.

+My graphical skills are not very high, that's why the app doesn't have some fancy graphical effects.
+I focus on the functionality and will try to add some more eye candy when I find the time for it.

 Here you can find the app in the play store: https://play.google.com/store/apps/details?id=de.timmcode.ghcampaigntracker.droid&hl=de